 The capital of Kyrgyzstan is Bishkek.

 The territory of Kyrgyzstan is one of the ancient centers of human civilization.
-Stone utensils found in the Tian Shan Mountains denote the presence of human society on the territory of Kyrgyzstan as many as 200,000 to 300,000 years ago.
-The first written records of a civilization in the area occupied by Kyrgyzstan and stipulated in Chinese chronicles date to 2000 B.C.
+Stone utensils found in the Tian Shan Mountains denote the presence of human society within the territory of Kyrgyzstan as many as 200,000 to 300,000 years ago.
+The first written records of a civilization in the area occupied by Kyrgyzstan are stipulated in Chinese chronicles that date back to 2000 B.C.

-In 1918 Kyrgyzstan became part of Turkistan ASSR.
-After the state demarcation of Soviet republics in Central Asia on October 14, 1924, the Kara-Kyrgyz (since May 25, 1925 - Kyrgyz) autonomous province was formed as part of the Russian Federation.
-On February 1, 1926 it was transformed into the Kyrgyz ASSR and on December 5, 1936-into the Kyrgyz SSR.
+In 1918 Kyrgyzstan became part of the Turkestan ASSR.
+After the state demarcation of Soviet republics in Central Asia on October 14, 1924, the Kara-Kyrgyz (since May 25, 1925, “Kyrgyz”) autonomous province was formed as part of the Russian Federation.
+On February 1, 1926, it was transformed into the Kyrgyz ASSR and on December 5, 1936, into the Kyrgyz SSR.

-The basic principles of the state structure of the Kyrgyz Republic are defined by the Constitution of the Kyrgyz Republic adopted through a nationwide referendum on June 27, 2010 that replaced the previous Constitution of 1993.
-The 2010 Constitution brought Kyrgyzstan back from the presidential republic to parliamentary one.
-Though 1993 Constitution also provided for the parliamentary system, subsequent amendments transitioned it into a presidential republic.
+The basic principles of the state structure of the Kyrgyz Republic are defined by the Constitution of the Kyrgyz Republic, adopted through a nationwide referendum on June 27, 2010 that replaced the previous Constitution of 1993.
+The 2010 Constitution brought Kyrgyzstan back from a presidential republic to a parliamentary one.
+Though the 1993 Constitution also provided for the parliamentary system, subsequent amendments transitioned it into a presidential republic.
 On December 11, 2016, another referendum on amending the Constitution was held.
 As a result, a number of amendments were adopted on January 1, 2017 (please refer to Constitutional Reform of 2016 section below).

-- supremacy of the popular power, represented and ensured by the Jogorku Kenesh and the President of the Kyrgyz Republic elected nationwide;
+- supremacy of the popular power, represented and ensured by the Jogorku Kenesh and the President of the Kyrgyz Republic nationally elected

-- openness and the accountability of the state authorities, self-governance bodies towards the people and the exercise of their powers the in interests of the people;
+- openness and the accountability of the state authorities, self-governed state bodies with responsibilities and authorities in the interest of the people

 State power in the Kyrgyz Republic is represented and exercised by: